 If it isn’t obvious by now, diving conditions in Roatan are close to perfect.
-The water here is clear, with visibility often exceeding 100’.
+On your Roatan dive vacation you’ll notice that the water here is clear, with visibility often exceeding 100’.
 Temperatures range from about 78-85 degrees, give or take a little depending on the dive site and weather.

 There is always access to well-protected dive sites, so absent a major tropical storm or hurricane, we dive 365 days a year.

 There are hundreds of dive sites in Roatan to explore on your dive vacation.
 Popular favorites include Calvin’s Crack, Mary’s Place, Church Wall, Donkey Wall and White House.
 There are truly too many to list.
 For a description of our most popular dive sites, click here.